 Best South Indian Recipes: The smell of crisp vadas, the sound of spluttering mustard seeds, the taste of piping-hot sambar made with fresh tamarind, and the touch of feather-light, soft idlis - there's no doubt that South Indian food is a treat to the senses.
 Dosa and chutney are just a brief trailer to a colourful, rich and absolutely fascinating culinary journey that is South India.
 With its 5 states, 2 union territories, rocky plateau, river valleys and coastal plains, the south of India is extremely different from its Northern counterpart.
 Needless to say, Kerala, Tamil Nadu, Karnataka, Telangana and Andhra Pradesh have their own cuisines that are rooted in their history and culture.

-But before we get into details like ingredients and cooking techniques, let's talk about some aspects that are common to those that live in the South.
+But before we get stuck into details like ingredients and cooking techniques, let's talk about some aspects that are common to those that live in the South.
 Firstly, most people eat with their right hand and leave the left one clean for drinking water.
 Also, licking curry off your finger does taste really good!
 Rice is their grain of choice and lentils and daals are equally important.
 Sambhar, which is made with lentil, tamarind and buttermilk is also common to all South Indian states, though each region may have its own variation.

 The food of Kerala needs no introduction.
-It's simple, zesty, flavourful and offers an intelligent combination of potent spices.
+It's simple, zesty, flavourful and offers an intelligent combination of potent aromatic spices.
 Unlike its neighboring states, the food of Kerala is predominantly non-vegetarian.
 You've got chicken, mutton, pork, beef and a thrilling range of seafood - mussels, crab, tiger prawns, king prawns, tiny prawns, oysters, sardines, mackerel, tuna and gorgeous red lobsters.
 Some of the popularly used spices in Kerala's cuisine are pepper, cumin, chillies, cinnamon, cardamom, cloves and turmeric.
 Coconut, tamarind, unripe mango, lime juice, vinegar and curd are also used extensively.

 Kerala fish curry, pomfret moilee, soft and fluffy appams with stew, Puttu and Kadala curry, Kerala beef fry, chemmeen theeyal (prawn curry) - the food from Kerala isn't heavily spiced but the cooking techniques used makes is absolutely ingenious.